-To examine the cellular behaviour of chondrocytes at the earliest stages of chondrocyte condensation when phenotypes have been observed, we produced time-lapse movies of proximal limb micromass cultures from day 1 to early day 4 (84 hours), a time window encompassing the onset of the differentiation process.
-Cultures were stained with a cytoplasmic dye and low concentration of Hoechst to follow nuclei (see Materials and Methods).
-In the control proximal cell culture, at day 1, cells have adhered to the plate and have a classic fibroblast-like morphology (supplementary movie 1 and 2).
-At day 2, subsets of cells change from a flattened morphology, round up and form aggregates with neighbouring cells and appear to loosen their contacts to the substrate.
-This process of cell aggregation, which is thought to be the first step of the condensation process (Barna and Niswander 2007) and precedes the onset of Sox9 expression, is observed in both control and Tbx4 mutant cultures (Fig. 7A-D and supplementary movie 1 and 2).
-By day 3, in control cultures, cells at the core of aggregates lose their contacts with the dish and lift up creating a void at the base of the forming nodule (Fig.7C, asterisks and supplementary movie 1).
-In Tbx4 mutant cultures, at day 3, cells within aggregates maintain their contacts with the dish and compaction of the chondroprogenitors fails to occur (Fig.7D).
-By day 3, in control cultures, cells in aggregates stop exchanging neighbours as show by their almost parallel motion revealed by manual tracking of cells in aggregates of wild type cultures (Fig.7E, G).
-In Tbx4 mutant cultures at day 3, cells within aggregates maintain their contacts with the dish and continue to change positions in the aggregate, suggesting that they are unable to maintain stable cell-cell adhesion (Fig.5D,F,H).
+To examine the cellular behaviour of chondrocytes at the earliest stages of chondrocyte condensation when phenotypes have been observed, we produced time-lapse movies of proximal limb micromass cultures from day 1 to early day 4 (84 h), a time window encompassing the onset of the differentiation process.
+Cultures were stained with a cytoplasmic dye and a low concentration of Hoechst to follow nuclei (see Materials and Methods).
+In the control proximal cell culture at day 1, cells had adhered to the plate and had a classic fibroblast-like morphology (Movies 1 and 2).
+At day 2, subsets of cells changed from a flattened morphology, formed aggregates with neighbouring cells and appeared to loosen their contacts to the substrate.
+This process of cell aggregation, which is thought to be the first step of the condensation process (Barna and Niswander, 2007) and precedes the onset of Sox9 expression, was observed in both control and Tbx4 mutant cultures (Fig. 7A-D; Movies 1 and 2).
+By day 3 in control cultures, cells at the core